 The plan also standardizes your testing practice and streamlines the approval process with stakeholders outside of your team.
 Create a list of all QA visitor use cases or all the ways that a visitor arrives or navigates through the experiment along with the expected result.
 Your QA team will use this list to evaluate the experiment before launch.

 Create this plan as a shareable document that multiple stakeholders can reference: a presentation slide, an email template, or a wiki page that covers all basic information about the test.
 Strategic planners use this document to communicate the concept to the designers and developers responsible for implementing the experiment.

 For maximum visibility, link your individual test plans to your prioritized list of ideas.

 Define primary, secondary, and monitoring goals

 When you create your experiment plan, decide how you will measure success.
-In Optimizely, the primary goal that measures how your changes affect your visitors' behaviors.
+In Optimizely Experimentation, the primary goal that measures how your changes affect your visitors' behaviors.
 Consider setting secondary and monitoring goals as well to gain greater visibility into your customers' behaviors and make sure the lift you see sets your program up for long-term success.

 To learn more, read this article on primary, secondary, and monitoring goals.